 Photo and Guest Post by Debbie Broderick

-Special Treats for You This Week:
+A Special Treat for You This Week:

-Lucky for me–and for you–friend and writer and blog reader, Debbie Broderick, sent in this lovely non-fiction piece describing the natural life she observes around her bucolic, lakefront property and how we might reconsider our “busy-ness” in our daily lives.
+Friend and writer and blog reader, Debbie Broderick, sent in this lovely non-fiction piece describing the natural life she observes around her bucolic, lakefront property and how we might reconsider our “busy-ness” in our daily lives.
 You will enjoy her precise, descriptive prose and feel you are right there watching all the creatures in their habitat.

-Have a wonderful weekend, and thank you again for following/supporting A Good Life In Crazy Times!
+Thank you again for following/supporting A Good Life In Crazy Times!

 Quivering with Life, or Making a Fatal Blunder?